Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

-\begin{remark} If the module $M$ has an \exhaustion by $w$-compact submodules then the tensor product above coincides with the cg-tensor product and all constructions produce modules with an \exhaustion, and all continuous homomorphism are automatically filtered. \end{remark}
+\begin{remark} If the module $M$ has an \exhaustion by $w$-compact submodules and we choose as filtration the elements of this exhaustion then the tensor product above coincides with the cg-tensor product and all constructions produce modules with an \exhaustion, and all continuous homomorphism are automatically filtered. \end{remark}

 \begin{remark} One can consider also the trivial filtration on a module $M$, i.e. $M(n)=M$ for all $n$, however, also in this case we will have non trivial filtration on $M(\infty \nabla)$ and $\Delta_!M$, hence the filtered morphism among these modules will be not all continuous morphisms. \end{remark}